palakgupta2712/astro-portfolio/src/content/posts/No more lonely data.md

 ## Happy 2024!
 May your code compile clean and your bandwidth be boundless.

-In terms of distributed system complexity, we built a distributed system for a client that acts as if it has shared storage, comparable to a single node system architecture.
+<span style="color:orange">In terms of distributed system complexity, we built a distributed system for a client that acts as if it has shared storage, comparable to a single node system architecture.
 Communication and message passing are abstracted away and take place behind the scenes in the internode.
-This always gives the impression of a shared memory.
+This always gives the impression of a shared memory. </span>

 A register is a single unit of storage that can be accessed via read or write operations.
 A distributed database's shared memory can be viewed as an array of such registers.